Azure/azure-quickstart-templates/mysql-paas-replication/README.md

 # Introduction

-The ARM template in this repository provide a solution to replicate a Azure DB for MySQL instance.
+This ARM template provides a solution to replicate a Azure DB for MySQL instance.

 # Template description